astrale-sharp/wasm-minimal-protocol/wasi-stub/README.md

 # Alternatives (?)

 Inspiration for this comes from [https://github.com/dicej/stubber].
-It replaces stubbed functions with a trap.
+It replaces stubbed functions with a trap, while `wasi-stub` replaces them with functions that do nothing.